LPDI-EPFL/masif/README.md

 MaSIF is a proof-of-concept method for identifying patterns (fingerprints) in protein surfaces.
 It contains a protocol to prepare protein structure files into feature-rich surfaces, to decompose these into patches, and to identify patterns in these using deep geometric learning.
 It is structured to reproduce the experiments found in:

 For more information read:
 P. Gainza, F. Sverrisson, F Monti, E. Rodola, M. M. Bronstein, B.E.
-Correia
+Correia.
+Deciphering interaction fingerprints from protein molecular surfaces.
+2019.

 However, it is meant to form as a base for any protein surface-oriented learning task.